Bijective counting of involutive Baxter permutations

 \section{Involutive Baxter permutations as decorated plane bipolar orientations}

-Call $\cB$ the class of Baxter permutations and $\cO$ the class of plane bipolar orientations.
+Let $\cB$ be the class of Baxter permutations and $\cO$ the class of plane bipolar orientations.
 As shown in~\cite{BoBoFu09} (see Figure~\ref{fig:inv} for an example), one can construct from the diagrammatic representation of $\pi\in\cB$ an embedded plane bipolar orientation $\phi(\pi)$ where black points of degree 2 correspond to edges (one such vertex on each edge) and white points correspond to vertices.
-The induced mapping $\Phi$ from $\cB$ to $\cO$ (where $\Phi(\pi)$ is the plane bipolar orientation induced by $\phi(\pi)$ after erasing the black vertices) is a bijection that satisfies several parameter correspondences (elements are mapped to edges, descents are mapped to non-pole vertices, ...) and preserves many symmetries; in particular if $\pi$ is involutive (i.e., $\pi^{-1}=\pi$) then $\phi(\pi)$ is fixed by the reflexion along the axis $\{x=y\}$, see Figure~\ref{fig:inv}(a).
+The induced mapping $\Phi$ from $\cB$ to $\cO$ (where $\Phi(\pi)$ is the plane bipolar orientation induced by $\phi(\pi)$ after erasing the black vertices) is a bijection that satisfies several parameter correspondences (elements are mapped to edges, descents are mapped to non-pole vertices,...) and preserves many symmetries; in particular if $\pi$ is involutive (i.e., $\pi^{-1}=\pi$) then $\phi(\pi)$ is fixed by the reflection according to the line $\{x=y\}$, see Figure~\ref{fig:inv}(a).

+A \emph{planar map} is a connected graph planarly embedded in the plane (considered up to continuous deformation).
 Define a \emph{monosource} orientation as an acyclic orientation $O$ of a planar map with a unique source and such that the source and all sinks lie in the outer face.
 Additionally an arbitrary subset of the sinks of degree $1$ are marked; these are called the \emph{sailing sinks} of $O$ (small shaded squares in Figure~\ref{fig:inv}(b)).
-Edges incident to sailing sinks are called sailing edges.
+Edges incident to sailing sinks are called \emph{sailing edges}.

-As illustrated in Figure~\ref{fig:inv}(a)-(b), there is a bijection between the class $\cI$ of involutive Baxter permutations and the class $\cM$ of monosource orientations which transforms standard parameters as follows (where a descent in a permutation $\pi\in\frak{S}_n$ is an integer $i\in[1..n-1]$ such that $\pi(i)>\pi(i+1)$, and a descent is said to \emph{cross the diagonal} if $\pi(i)>i$ and $\pi(i+1)<i+1$):
+As illustrated in Figure~\ref{fig:inv}(a)-(b), there is a bijection between the class $\cI$ of involutive Baxter permutations and the class $\cM$ of monosource orientations which transforms standard parameters as follows (a \emph{descent} in a permutation $\pi\in\frak{S}_n$ is an integer $i\in[1..n-1]$ such that $\pi(i)>\pi(i+1)$, and a descent is said to \emph{cross the diagonal} if $\pi(i)>i$ and $\pi(i+1)<i+1$):